-Last fall, I had the opportunity to spend the harvest season in Cognac.
+The depths of winter turn my thoughts to the warming wonders of Cognac, which leads me to recall a recent opportunity to spend the harvest season in the region.
 While most people simply consider Cognac a spirit, which it is, it’s often overlooked that it’s one of the few spirits that begins first as a wine.
 Almost the entirety of the region is planted to Ugni Blanc, better known as Trebbiano in Italy.
 But that wasn’t always so.
 In fact, before phylloxera, the vineyards consisted primarily of Folle Blanche and Colombard.
 But the inconsistency in harvests from year to year lead to the adoption of Ugni Blanc for its vigor and resiliency.

 Harvest is a remarkable time to visit Cognac as it truly brings everything back to the basics.
 Without a great harvest there is no great wine.
 Without great wine you really can’t begin to make a great eau de vie (the distillate before it’s aged in barrel to become Cognac).
 And without a great eau de vie, you can’t have a great Cognac.
 Harvest in Cognac reminded me of one crucial thing: